Spotlight on Young Children: Social and Emotional Development

 - Support children who have experienced trauma

 Using the guidance in this resource, help children develop the social and emotional skills essential to their future well-being and success.

-Rossella Procopio is associate editor in Books and Related Resources at NAEYC.
+Rossella Procopio is editor of Books and Related Resources at NAEYC.

 Holly Bohart is senior editor in Books and Related Resources at NAEYC.
 She formerly taught in special education early childhood programs.